-I am a first year Ph.D.
+I am a second year Ph.D.
 Linguistics student at the University of Connecticut.

 I am also a trainee in the Neurobiology of Language program (formerly the NSF-funded IGERT on Language Plasticity), and a member of Diane Lillo-Martin's Sign Linguistics and Language Acquisition Laboratory.